quaffpotion/ggt/README.md

 # To Write
+- [ ] connected coordinate planes are homeomorphic to the fibers of the coordinate functions
+- [ ] connected fibers argument, uses continuous function a(t)/(a(t)+b)
+- [ ] elliptic subgroup containment implies equality for locally finite trees
 - [ ] lemma that gives a G-map from a free action on a 2-complex and an action on a tree.
     - [ ] Part 1: Construct equivariant map
+        - [x] Define map on 0-cells and 1-cells
         - [ ] Need details on standard 2-cell to tripod fibration.
     - [ ] Part 2: Fibration details
 - [ ] Obtain the main corollary (that the core has simply connected hyperplanes) from the results so far.
 (This will be `part 1` and should come from refactoring the wrap up lemmas)